doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

-# #AzureQuickStarts - terraform-azurerm-vnet-shared
+# #AzureSandbox - terraform-azurerm-vnet-shared

 ## Overview

 ![vnet-shared-diagram](./vnet-shared-diagram.drawio.svg)

-This quick start implements a virtual network with shared services used by all the quick starts including:
+This sample implements a virtual network with shared services used by all the samples including:

-* A [resource group](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#resource-group) which contains all the quick start resources.
+* A [resource group](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#resource-group) which contains all the sample resources.
 * A [key vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview) for managing secrets.
 * A [log analytics workspace](https://docs.microsoft.com/en-us/azure/azure-monitor/data-platform#collect-monitoring-data) for log data and metrics.
 * A [storage account](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#storage-account) for blob storage.